(480) 689-5167

 High-Efficiency AC Systems: Worth the Extra Cost in Arizona?

 However, Arizona's extreme climate creates unique conditions where high-efficiency systems provide benefits that simply don't exist in moderate climates.
-While a 16 SEER system might be perfectly adequate in Minnesota, that same efficiency rating in Phoenix could mean the difference between comfortable living and struggling to maintain reasonable temperatures during peak summer heat.
+While a lower-SEER system might be perfectly adequate in a cooler state, that same rating in Phoenix could mean the difference between comfortable living and struggling to maintain reasonable temperatures during peak summer heat.

-Understanding how efficiency ratings translate to real-world performance in Arizona's desert climate, calculating actual cost savings over time, and factoring in available rebates and incentives can help you make an informed decision that serves both your comfort needs and your budget.
+Understanding how efficiency ratings translate to real-world performance in Arizona's desert climate, and thinking through how costs and savings play out over the life of the system, can help you make an informed decision that serves both your comfort needs and your budget.

 Understanding SEER Ratings in Arizona's Context

 SEER (Seasonal Energy Efficiency Ratio) measures how efficiently an air conditioning system converts electricity into cooling over a typical cooling season.
-However, the "typical cooling season" used in SEER calculations doesn't reflect Arizona's reality of 8-9 months of continuous cooling demands and extreme outdoor temperatures.
+However, the "typical cooling season" used in SEER calculations doesn't reflect Arizona's reality of many months of continuous cooling demand and extreme outdoor temperatures.

 The SEER rating system was developed using national average conditions that include moderate temperatures and seasonal usage patterns.
-For Arizona homeowners, this means SEER ratings provide a useful comparison tool, but the actual efficiency benefits in our climate are often greater than SEER numbers suggest.
+For Arizona homeowners, this means SEER ratings provide a useful comparison tool, but the actual efficiency benefits in our climate can differ from what the SEER number alone suggests.

 Current SEER Standards: